 Abuse or neglect can be difficult to recognize, especially when the residents may not have daily contact with family members.
 Even the residents themselves may not believe that they are suffering mistreatment.
-In other cases, they are too intimidated to speak out in their own defense.
+In other nursing home abuse cases, they are too intimidated to speak out in their own defense.

 Common examples of neglect include:

 - Not following an approved dietary plan